-2. In this Ordinance-

-"aerodrome" means the aerodrome at Prosperous Bay Plain;

-- "aerodrome operator" means the person contracted by the Government of St Helena to manage and operate the aerodrome; - "affected area" means- - (a) any area identified for the time being by the World Health Organization under paragraph 1 of Annex 5 to the International Health Regulations; or - (b) any area declared an affected area by the Governor by notice in the Gazette; - "aircraft operator" means, in relation to a particular aircraft, the person who at the relevant time has the management of that aircraft; - "appropriate authority" means a person or body whom the proper officer considers has a role in relation to preventing the spread of infection or contamination; - "contaminated" includes a reference to carrying the source of contamination and "contaminating" includes a reference to passing the source of contamination; - "Harbour Master" means the person appointed as such under the Ports Ordinance, 2016; - "health measure" means a procedure applied to prevent the spread of infection or contamination and includes disinfection, disinsection and decontamination measures; - "Health Part of the Aircraft General Declaration" means a written declaration conforming with Annex 9 of the International Convention on Civil Aviation which was signed on the 7th December 1944 on behalf of the United Kingdom at the International Civil Aviation Conference held in Chicago;

-"inbound international flight" means an international flight bound for St Helena;
+- 2. In this Ordinance- - "aerodrome" means the aerodrome at Prosperous Bay Plain; - "aerodrome operator" means the person contracted by the Government of St Helena to manage and operate the aerodrome; - "affected area" means- - (a) any area identified for the time being by the World Health Organization under paragraph 1 of Annex 5 to the International Health Regulations; or - (b) any area declared an affected area by the Governor by notice in the Gazette; - "aircraft operator" means, in relation to a particular aircraft, the person who at the relevant time has the management of that aircraft; - "appropriate authority" means a person or body whom the proper officer considers has a role in relation to preventing the spread of infection or contamination; - "Chief Magistrate" includes a Justice as defined in the Magistrates' Court Ordinance, 2011; - "contaminated" includes a reference to carrying the source of contamination and "contaminating" includes a reference to passing the source of contamination; - "Harbour Master" means the person appointed as such under the Ports Ordinance, 2016; - "health measure" means a procedure applied to prevent the spread of infection or contamination and includes disinfection, disinsection and decontamination measures; - "Health Part of the Aircraft General Declaration" means a written declaration conforming with Annex 9 of the International Convention on Civil Aviation which was signed on the 7th December 1944 on behalf of the United Kingdom at the International Civil Aviation Conference held in Chicago; - "inbound international flight" means an international flight bound for St Helena;

+2 Definition of "Chief Magistrate" inserted by Ord.
+3 of 2020
-- "inbound international voyage" means an international voyage by ship bound for a port in St Helena; - "infected" includes a reference to carrying the source of an infection and "infecting" includes a reference to passing the source of an infection; - "international flight" means a flight (whether departing or arriving) between St Helena and any other place outside St Helena;

-- "International Health Regulations" means the International Health Regulations (2005) of the World Health Organization adopted by the 58th World Health Assembly on 23rd May 2005, as applied to St Helena by section 65 of the Public Health Ordinance, 1939; - "international voyage" means a voyage by ship (whether departing or arriving) between St Helena and any other place outside St Helena; - "Maritime Declaration of Health" means a written declaration conforming with Annex 8 of the International Health Regulations; - "master", in relation to a vessel, means any person having or taking the command, charge or management of a vessel for the time being;

-"outbound international flight" means an international flight departing St Helena;

-- "outbound international voyage" means an international voyage by ship departing a port in St Helena; - "pilot in command" means the pilot designated by the operator as being in command of an aircraft and charged with the safe conduct of its flight or, if no such designation has been made, the person who for the time being is in charge of piloting the aircraft without being under the direction of any other pilot in the aircraft;

-"port" means a port determined as such under the Ports Ordinance, 2016;

-"proper officer", in relation to any purpose in this Ordinance, means an officer of the responsible authority appointed for that particular purpose;

-"related party" in relation to a person (P) means-

-(a) a person who has or may have infected or contaminated P; or

-(b) a person whom P has or may have infected or contaminated;

-"responsible authority" has the meaning given to it in section 3;

-"ship" means every description of vessel used in navigation.
+- "inbound international voyage" means an international voyage by ship bound for a port in St Helena; - "infected" includes a reference to carrying the source of an infection and "infecting" includes a reference to passing the source of an infection; - "international flight" means a flight (whether departing or arriving) between St Helena and any other place outside St Helena; - "International Health Regulations" means the International Health Regulations (2005) of the World Health Organization adopted by the 58th World Health Assembly on 23rd May 2005, as applied to St Helena by section 65 of the Public Health Ordinance, 1939; - "international voyage" means a voyage by ship (whether departing or arriving) between St Helena and any other place outside St Helena; - "Maritime Declaration of Health" means a written declaration conforming with Annex 8 of the International Health Regulations; - "master", in relation to a vessel, means any person having or taking the command, charge or management of a vessel for the time being; - "outbound international flight" means an international flight departing St Helena; - "outbound international voyage" means an international voyage by ship departing a port in St Helena: - "pilot in command" means the pilot designated by the operator as being in command of an aircraft and charged with the safe conduct of its flight or, if no such designation has been made, the person who for the time being is in charge of piloting the aircraft without being under the direction of any other pilot in the aircraft; - "port" means a port determined as such under the Ports Ordinance, 2016; - "proper officer" means a person appointed pursuant to section 3A; - "related party" in relation to a person (P) means- - (a) a person who has or may have infected or contaminated P; or - (b) a person whom P has or may have infected or contaminated; - "responsible authority" has the meaning given to it in section 3; - "ship" means every description of vessel used in navigation.